renatabiniek/winter-wedding/README.md

   ![Diet choice image](docs/diet.png)

+  *Responses are recorded on Google Sheet with 2 worksheets.*

 * Checking for duplicated response attempt and printing back a message to the user

   ![Duplicated email image](docs/duplicate.png)